-The prototype was a reinterpretation of the classic Camera Obscura, historically used as an instrument for drawing.
-This will consist of a small pavilion (approx. 6 m2) completely dark in which a small hole filters the rays of sunlight and projects the inverted image of the exterior inwards.
-On this simple physical principle, it was intended to generate a dynamic of experimentation, observation and reflection, inviting the rest of the participants and inhabitants of the town to look at the environment with another perspective.
+The prototype was a reinterpretation of the classic camera obscura, historically used as an instrument for drawing.
+This consisted of a small pavilion (approx. 6 m2) completely dark in which a small hole filters the rays of sunlight and projects the inverted image of the exterior inwards.
+Based on this simple physical principle, we created a space for observation, experimentation through drawing, and reflection.

-Three were the objectives: Transform a physical phenomenon into an architectural device, learning to work with simple materials and light; Learn to observe; Play to awaken the curiosity generated by an object that is foreign and foreign to the context, the town of Covarrubias.
+Three were the objectives: Transform a physical phenomenon into an architectural device, learning to work with simple materials and light; Learn to observe; Play to awaken the curiosity generated by an object that is foreign.

 Project: Workshop camara oscura